DataDog/dd-trace-php/src/dogstatsd/README.md

 Requirements:
   - POSIX OS
-  - C99 compatible compiler and standard library, notably `snprintf`.
+  - C99 compatible compiler and standard library.

 Optional, but recommended:
   - CMake 3.10 or newer.